NEWSMAKER-Winner of Iran presidency is hardline judge who is under U.S. sanctions | Politics

 The United States imposed sanctions on Raisi in 2019 for human rights violations, including the 1980s executions and his part in the suppression of unrest in 2009.
 Raisi, who lost to pragmatist President Hassan Rouhani in 2017, offered no detailed political or economic programme during his election campaign, while wooing lower-income Iranians by promising to ease unemployment.

+NEXT SUPREME LEADER?
 With the rejection of prominent moderate and conservative candidates by a hardline vetting body, voters had a choice only between hardliners and low-key moderates in the election.
 Turnout was, as expected, a record low amid rising anger over economic hardship and curbs on personal freedoms.
-"By taking its exclusionary strategies to a new height, the Guardian Council has left no space for surprise," said Ali Vaez, senior adviser at the International Crisis Group.

-An election win would increase Raisi's chances of succeeding Khamenei, who himself served two terms as president before becoming supreme leader upon founder of the Islamic Revolution Ayatollah Ruhollah Khomeini's 1989 death, analysts said before Friday's vote.
-"Raisi is someone that Khamenei trusts ...
-Raisi can protect the supreme leader's legacy," said Sanam Vakil, deputy director of Chatham House’s Middle East and North Africa Program.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)